malevasquez/newcombin/README.md

 ```

 ### Compile and Run
-Once the API server is set up return to the root folder and run the project using
+Once the API server is set up run the project from the root folder using
 ```
 npm run serve
 ```